 - Nervousness, agitation, excessive worry; irritability, aggressiveness, non-stop talking

 - Extreme dependency on faculty or staff, including spending much of his or her time visiting during office hours or other times

 Is the information I share confidential?

 Members of the Western Care Team can never promise confidentiality when life safety is an issue - however, the Care Team will treat information with utmost discretion and respect for the student’s privacy.
-With the exception of representatives from Counseling, members of the Care Team are obligatory reporters for potential Title IX violations and mandatory reporters for child abuse.
+With the exception of representatives from Counseling and Case Management Services, members of the Care Team are obligatory reporters for potential Title IX violations and mandatory reporters for child abuse.

 What happens after I make a referral?